When it comes to landing pages, conversion is the name of the game.

 Perhaps the number one rule of landing page conversion rate optimization is to remove your website navigation from your landing page header and footer.
 You do this in order to limit the user's options so that they are focused on the one action that they should take - convert via your form.
 This creates an obvious conversion path for your user.

-Return the navigation it on a confirmation page that renders upon form submission so that users can continue to browse your website post-conversion.
+Return the navigation on a confirmation page that renders upon form submission so that users can continue to browse your website post-conversion.

 3. Tell visitors what to do.